Testing Conditional Independence via the Spectral Generalized Covariance Measure: Beyond Euclidean Data: Additional simulation results

-In addition to the low-dimensional settings \(\texttt{(a2)}\) and \(\texttt{(a4)}\) in Section~6.1.1, we also conduct simulations for the more challenging case \(\texttt{(a6)}\), obtained by the same construction with \(a=6\) (thus further increasing the oscillation frequency of \(f_a\) and the difficulty of the problem).
+In addition to the low-dimensional settings \texttt{(a2)} and \texttt{(a4)} in Section~6.2, we also consider the more challenging case \texttt{(a6)}, obtained by the same construction with \(a=6\), which further increases the oscillation frequency of \(f_a\).

-Table~\ref{tab:a6_benchmarks} summarizes empirical size and power for DGP~\texttt{(a6)}.
-None of the methods attains the nominal size \(\alpha=0.05\); inflation is severe for KCI and CDCOV, while GCM, WGCM, and SGCM are comparatively better calibrated, with SGCM closest to the nominal level.
+Table~\ref{tab:a6_benchmarks} reports empirical size and power for DGP~\texttt{(a6)}.
+As in the other difficult settings, no method is exactly calibrated at the nominal level \(\alpha=0.05\).
+Size distortion remains severe for KCI, CDCOV, and MMDCI, whereas GCM, WGCM, and SGCM are comparatively closer to the nominal level.
+For SGCM, the choice of multiplier matters: the Gaussian version is the best calibrated, Mammen is slightly more liberal, and Rademacher is the most liberal among the three

-For power, the apparent advantages of GCM and WGCM at \(n\in\{100,200\}\) largely reflect their size inflation in this difficult setting.
-Accounting for calibration, the overall power of SGCM is comparable to that of GCM and WGCM, and by \(n=400\) SGCM approaches WGCM.
-In short, among the relatively better-calibrated procedures, SGCM provides the most balanced size-power trade-off under \texttt{(a6)}.